particle-iot/docs/src/content/reference/device-os/firmware.md

 **Note:** Only use letters, numbers, underscores, dashes and slashes in event names.
 Spaces and special characters may be escaped by different tools and libraries causing unexpected results.

-* PUBLIC/PRIVATE (the default is PUBLIC but PRIVATE is advisable)
-* optional data (up to 255 characters (_prior to 0.8.0_), 622 characters (_since 0.8.0_)).

-Anyone may subscribe to public events; think of them like tweets.
-Only the owner of the device will be able to subscribe to private events.
+* optional data, up to 622 bytes of UTF-8 encoded characters.
+(Limited to 255 bytes prior to Device OS 0.8.0.)

 A device may not publish events beginning with a case-insensitive match for "spark".
 Such events are reserved for officially curated data originating from the Cloud.

 Calling `Particle.publish()` when the cloud connection has been turned off will not publish an event.
 This is indicated by the return success code of `false`.

-If the cloud connection is turned on and trying to connect to the cloud unsuccessfully, Particle.publish may block for 20 seconds to 5 minutes.
-Checking `Particle.connected()` can prevent this.
+If the cloud connection is turned on and trying to connect to the cloud unsuccessfully, `Particle.publish()` may block for up to 20 seconds (normal conditions) to 10 minutes (unusual conditions).
+Checking `Particle.connected()` can before calling `Particle.publish()` can help prevent this.

-For the time being there exists no way to access a previously published but TTL-unexpired event.

 String variables must be UTF-8 encoded.
 You cannot send arbitrary binary data or other character sets like ISO-8859-1.
 If you need to send binary data you can use a text-based encoding like [Base64](https://github.com/rickkas7/Base64RK).

 **NOTE 1:** Currently, a device can publish at rate of about 1 event/sec, with bursts of up to 4 allowed in 1 second.
 Back to back burst of 4 messages will take 4 seconds to recover.

 **NOTE 2:** `Particle.publish()` and the `Particle.subscribe()` handler(s) share the same buffer.
-As such, calling `Particle.publish()` within a `Particle.subscribe()` handler will wipe the subscribe buffer!
+As such, calling `Particle.publish()` within a `Particle.subscribe()` handler will overwrite the subscribe buffer, corrupting the data!
 In these cases, copying the subscribe buffer's content to a separate char buffer prior to calling `Particle.publish()` is recommended.

+**NOTE 3:** Public events are not supported by the cloud as of August 2020.
+Specifying PUBLIC or leaving out the publish scope essentially results in a private event.

+For non-product devices, events published by a device can be subscribed to:

+- By other devices claimed to the same account
+- By webhooks for the user the device is claimed to
+- By the SSE event stream for the user the device is claimed to

+For product devices, events published by a device can be subscribed to:

+- By other devices claimed to the same account, if the device is claimed
+- By webhooks for the user the device is claimed to, if the device is claimed
+- By the SSE event stream for the user the device is claimed to, if the device is claimed
+- By product webhooks for the product the device is associated with, whether or not the device is claimed
+- By the SSE event stream for the product the device is associated with, whether or not the device is claimed

+Public events could previously be received by anyone on the Internet, and anyone could generate events to send to your devices.
+This did not turn out to a common use-case, and the ease at which you could accidentally use this mode, creating a security hole, caused it to be removed.

 ---

-Publish a private event with the given name and no data.
+Publish an event with the given name and no data.

 ```cpp
 // SYNTAX